hera-myat/hera-myat/README.md

 - 🥽 Conducted VR research using UIC's EVL CAVE2™ system.
 - 📱 Developed 2 VR and 1 AR applications for head-mounted displays.
-- 🎮 Led the development of a game project as Project Manager, selected among the 65 proposals.
+- 🎮 Led the development of a game project as Project Manager, selected among 65 proposals.
 - 👩🏻‍🏫 Tutored ECE, Linux, and Computer Design at UIC's Engineering Learning Center for 3 years.
 - 👩🏻‍🏫 Served as an Undergraduate Teaching Assistant for a 400-level Creative Coding course, supporting both undergraduate and graduate students in the development of VR projects.
 - 📊 Scored in the 90th percentile on the Computer Science Major Field Test (CS MFT).